yszh8/chatc.github.io/_pages/about.md

 News
 ======

+\[2025.6\] One paper on Geometry Understanding of VLM is accepted at COLM 2025.
+Thanks to Ryo and all the collaborators!

 \[2025.6\] One paper on "Visual Long Context" of VLM is accepted at ICCV 2025.
 Thanks to all my collaborators!

 \[2025.5\] Two papers were accepted at ACL 2025 Findings.
 Congrats Xiaoxin and Xi!